-Investors, small and large, who invest in the capital markets, need to be confident that they have the right information in making their investment decisions.
-Investors need confidence that the markets are well-regulated, when making their investment choices.
+To build a sustainable and inclusive business environment, investors, large and small, who invest in the capital markets in New Zealand need to be confident that the markets are well-regulated, and that they have the right information in order to make their investment decisions.
 Takeovers, acquisitions and certain allotments are the main kinds of capital markets transactions that are regulated by the Takeovers Code.
-These transactions, along with schemes of arrangement undertaken under the Companies Act (some of which the Takeovers Panel has a role in regulating, i.e., Code company schemes) are important to New Zealand's capital markets:
+These transactions, along with Code company schemes are important to New Zealand's capital markets: